polynetwork/dev-docs/Core_Smart_Contract/User_Manuals/NFT_Transaction_MT.md

 </tr></table>

 ### Step7.
-Transaction Information Confirmation and Transaction Completion
+Transaction information confirmation and transaction completion
 Click “Next” and check the transaction information.
 Click “Confirm” in the pop-up window, and click “Confirm” in the wallet to submit the transaction.